-Boxers love and require almost constant attention.
-This makes them excellent family pets.
-However, Boxers need socialization training to become the easygoing animals that we often witness.
+Boxers love and require constant attention and care, which makes them ideal family dogs.
+However, Boxers also need socialization training to become the easygoing animals that we often get to see.

 So, Is a Boxer For You?

-With consistent leadership provided by you, your Boxer will shine as the vigilant guard dog that it is meant to be – instead of the “dangerous dog” people make them out to be.
+When making the final decision, it’s important that the dog’s personality matches yours.
+With consistent leadership, your Boxer will shine as the vigilant guard dog that he is meant to be – instead of the “dangerous dog” people make them out to be.

 And with sufficient training, your Boxer will be plenty good with your kids in no time.
-You’ll witness a beautiful relationship develop between your Boxer and your child.
+Before your very eyes, you’ll be able to witness a beautiful relationship develop between the Boxer and your child.